built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-dock.md

 You can also add `dock` to `bootstrap:autoShow` to make the dock appear when the app launches.

-For more details on the bootstrapping process see [./how-to-customize-the-bootstrapping-process.md](./how-to-customize-the-bootstrapping-process.md)
+For more details on the bootstrapping process see [How To Customize The Bootstrapping Process](./how-to-customize-the-bootstrapping-process.md)

 ## Configuring The Dock